Louise’s Journey with MVP

 Discovering My Vinyasa Practice

-Seeking to deepen her practice, Louise enrolled in My Vinyasa Practice’s yoga teacher training.
-However, she struggled with certain poses due to chronic lymphedema in her arm.
-She contacted MVP founder Michelle Young, who suggested online yoga therapy.
+Seeking deeper guidance, Louise enrolled in My Vinyasa Practice’s Yoga Teacher Training.
+Chronic lymphedema in her arm made some postures difficult, so she reached out to MVP founder Michelle Young, who suggested online yoga therapy.

-“I had read a lot about trauma sensitivity and trauma-sensitive yoga.
-But it was more about theory rather than finding someone who could guide me on an embodied level.”
+“I had read a lot about trauma sensitivity and trauma-informed yoga, but it was mostly theoretical.
+I needed someone who could guide me on an embodied level.”

-Louise’s sessions with Michelle were holistic, addressing mental, emotional, physical, and environmental issues.
-They worked on asanas that avoided pressure on her affected arm, Yoga Nidra sessions to reduce arm heaviness and techniques to manage the side effects of antihormone therapy.
+Louise’s sessions with Michelle addressed every layer of her well-being—mental, emotional, physical, and environmental.
+They adapted poses to avoid pressure on her arm, incorporated Yoga Nidra to ease tension, and developed techniques to manage the side effects of hormone therapy.

 “I was less afraid of what I was feeling after those sessions.”

-Through yoga therapy, Louise was able to add sitting meditation to her practice and connect with an ancestral energy that provided comfort.
+Through yoga therapy, she also cultivated a deeper meditation practice and began connecting with an ancestral energy that brought comfort and peace.

 “Feeling that presence helped me trust in passing it forward to my daughter.”

-From summer 2021, Louise transitioned to bi-weekly, then monthly sessions, continuing until mid-2023.
-Although she hasn’t had a session in nearly a year, she doesn’t consider her yoga therapy journey over.
+From 2021 onward, Louise moved from bi-weekly to monthly sessions, continuing until mid-2023.
+Though she hasn’t scheduled a session in nearly a year, she feels supported knowing she can always return.

 “I know that Michelle is available whenever I would like to pick up again.”

-Louise has experienced significant personal growth through her online yoga therapy journey with MVP.
+Louise has experienced profound growth through her work with MVP’s online yoga therapy.

 “Yoga therapy has brought me to a point where I can slow down and just sit with what is.
 It has created an awareness that life is fragile and not permanent.
 This awareness has helped me make more authentic choices for myself and my family.”

-Despite ongoing challenges, Louise finds joy in her life.
-She recently explored her father’s roots in Southeastern Europe, a trip she might not have taken without her illness.
+Even as challenges arise, she finds joy in the present.
+Recently, she explored her father’s roots in Southeastern Europe—a trip she might not have taken without her healing journey.

 “Being able to show up with what is present, here and now, has had a lasting effect on me.”